NightSkye27/gambatte-borders/borders/readme.md

+# Gambatte Borders

-Images are modified to be 320x240 to fill the screen.
+Will be 320x240 resolution to fit the screen.